quarklang/QUARK/docs/project-report.md

     The project is self-contained.
 It requires little to no user-managed dependencies.

 #### Quark++ Simulator
-The simulator is written before the beginning of this term.
+The simulator is written by Jim Fan before the beginning of this term.
 It contains around 6,000 lines of C++ 11 code, compiles and runs successfully on Windows, Mac and Ubuntu.

 It features a complete and optimized quantum circuit simulation engine that is able to run the most celebrated quantum algorithms ever conceived, including but not limited to Shor's factorization, Grover's search, Simon's period finding algorithm, etc. It can be included in other quantum computing research projects as a standalone library.